DEVELOPERX-coder/Gesture-Drawing/README.md

 1. **Multi-hand Support**: Draw with both hands simultaneously
 2. **Gesture Shortcuts**: Additional gestures for undo/redo operations
 3. **Layer Support**: Create and manipulate drawing layers
-4. **Image Import**: Draw on top of existing images
-5. **Cloud Storage**: Save drawings to cloud services
-6. **Voice Commands**: Control the application with voice in addition to gestures
+4. **Voice Commands**: Control the application with voice in addition to gestures
-7. **Collaborative Mode**: Draw together with others over a network
-8. **3D Drawing**: Extend drawing capabilities to three dimensions
-9. **AI-assisted Drawing**: Smart drawing features using machine learning
-10. **Export to SVG**: Save drawings in vector format

-### Research Directions

-- Improved hand tracking in challenging lighting conditions
-- More advanced gesture recognition for complex controls
-- Reducing system resource requirements for better performance
-- Integration with VR/AR environments

 ## Contributing